Ethos Wallet Review ▷ An all-rounder among the crypto wallets?

-You will be taken immediately to your Watchfolio, because unlike a Smartwallet, a Watchfolio is only a hypothetical collection of coins, no actual storage.
-Therefore, the Watchfolio does not require any security controls.
-Browse through the Coins of your choice and select the amount, price and date of your trade to be added to your Watchfolio.
-You can even create a wish list to compare the performance of some new Coins before you decide to buy them.
+They are immediately brought to your watchfolio, because, unlike a smart wallet, a watchfolio is only a hypothetical collection of coins, not actually storage.
+Therefore the Watchfolio does not need any security controls.
+Browse through the coins of your choice and select the amount, price and date of your trade to have it added to your watchfolio.
+You can even create a wish list to compare the performance of some new coins before deciding to buy them.

 The watchfolio itself is not very interesting.
-Only in combination with the in-app coin profiles of the EthosUniversal Wallet the practical application begins.
-Ethos tracks key marketing statistics of each coin supported, along with a small sample of its history and user submitted ratings.
-Even more useful are the beautifully illustrated coin courses, which will help you to make informed investment decisions without having to scout the Internet.
+The practical application only begins in combination with the in-app coin profiles of the EthosUniversal Wallet.
+Ethos tracks key marketing statistics of each supported coin, along with a small snippet of their history and the reviews submitted by the user.
+Even more useful are the well-illustrated coin courses, which will help you make informed investment decisions without having to look around the internet.

-Like every new application, the Ethos Universal Wallet has only just begun to implement functions.
-Positioned as a crypto ecosystem and not just as a wallet, there are still many functions that can be expected.
+Like any new application, the Ethos Universal Wallet has only just begun to implement functionality.
+Positioned as a crypto ecosystem and not just a wallet, there are still many features that can be expected.

-Ethos has entered into a partnership with a number of lesser known tokens that will be given away in the near future.
-The exact conditions for the events are not yet clear; initially it was assumed that only pre-registered users would be eligible for the wallet.
-However, following the publication of the wallet, Ethos has made it clear that new users could also participate - full details are not yet known.
+Ethos has partnered with a number of lesser-known tokens that will be given away in the near future.
+The exact conditions for the events are not yet clear; Initially it was assumed that only pre-registered users of the wallet are authorized.
+However, after the wallet was released, Ethos made it clear that new users could also join - the full details are not yet known.

-By giving your wallet a unique, readable name, Verified Wallet Domains allows you to reserve your place on the block chain so that you can easily send and receive payments without tinkering with unwieldy text and numbers.
+By giving your wallet a unique, legible name, you can use Verified Wallet Domains to reserve your space on the blockchain so that you can send and receive payments without any problems without messing around with unwieldy texts and numbers.

-A thorn in the side of crypto-wallets is their inability to store coins offline.
-This exposes the user's entire inventory to potential attacks.
+A thorn with crypto wallets is their inability to store coins offline.
+This exposes the entire inventory of the user to potential attack.

-Ethos has, however, stated from the outset that it wants to make hardware wallets superfluous.
-How exactly this is to be achieved is still far from clear.
-The founders of Ethos called it a "nano-ledger in the sky", which makes it a kind of offline storage for the private keys of its users.
-When properly implemented, the innovation has the potential to remove any other wallet, hardware or not, and catapult Ethos to the number # 1 position of crypto owner wallets.
+However, Ethos has stated from the beginning Hardware wallets to make superfluous.
+How exactly this will be achieved is far from clear.
+The founders of Ethos called it a "nano-ledger in the sky," which makes it a kind of offline storage device for its users' private keys.
+Indeed, if implemented correctly, the innovation has the potential to remove any other wallet, hardware or not, and catapult Ethos into the # 1 position of crypto-owner wallets.

 Perhaps the most anticipated feature of the Ethos Universal Wallet.
-Basically, a Fiat gateway would allow a user to exchange their digital assets into traditional "fiat" currencies.
-Conversely, you would be able to buy your favourite coins with your credit card or sell your excess reserves.
-As simple as it sounds, the feature is not trivial to implement and requires a variety of licenses and permissions to function properly, so it is only offered by leading crypto exchanges that charge high fees.
+Basically, a fiat gateway would allow a user to convert their digital assets into traditional, "fiat" currencies.
+Conversely, you are able to buy your favorite coins with your credit card or sell your excess reserves.
+As simple as it sounds, the function is not trivial to implement and requires a number of licenses and authorizations in order to function smoothly; therefore, this feature is only offered by leading crypto exchanges, which charge high fees for it.

-This would not only destroy the business of Exchanges such as Coinbase, which currently have a monopoly on the transaction of crypto-currencies, but also redefine payments.
-Crypto-currencies would now be used as a practical transmission medium, which would go beyond regulations and national borders and make service providers such as Paypal useless with their extravagant fees.
+This wouldn't just like the business of Exchanges Coinbase which currently have a monopoly over the transaction of cryptocurrencies, but also redefine payments.
+Cryptocurrencies would now be used as a practical transmission medium, which goes beyond regulations and national borders and would render service providers such as PayPal with their extravagant fees useless.

-The Ethos Wallet aims to join forces with services from the entire spectrum of the financial industry.
-Ethos wants to take crypto currencies out of their niche to redefine the world.
+The Ethos Wallet seeks to partner with services across the spectrum of the financial industry.
+Ethos wants to take cryptocurrencies out of their niche in order to redefine the world.

-Fusion Financial works to integrate securities and crypto-currencies into a single investment market.
-Fusion is an automated investment service regulated by the SEC, following a hybrid investment model that combines traditional equities with well-functioning crypto-currencies.
+Fusion Financial is working to integrate securities and cryptocurrencies into a single investment market.
+Fusion is a SEC-regulated automated investment service that follows a hybrid investment model that combines traditional stocks with well-functioning cryptocurrencies.

-Despite all the advantages like freedom and unlimited liquidity, a crypto currency is actually quite difficult to handle.
-To promote crypto acceptance, it is necessary to bring it into the realm of small, everyday (vital) transactions.
-To this end, Ethos has announced a partnership with Payroc, a renowned payment solutions provider.
-Payroc manages payment gateways for small and large companies.
-By integrating into the Payroc ecosystem, Ethos will be able to offer merchants direct and hassle-free crypto payments.
+Despite all the advantages like freedom and unlimited liquidity, a cryptocurrency is actually quite difficult to use.
+In order to promote crypto adoption it is necessary to bring it into the realm of small, everyday (vital) transactions.
+To this end, Ethos has announced a partnership with the renowned payment solutions provider, Payroc.
+Payroc manages payment gateways for small and large businesses.
+The integration into the Payroc ecosystem gives Ethos the opportunity to offer merchants direct and hassle-free crypto payments.

-Predictions in engineering are dangerous and inaccurate.
+Predictions in technology are dangerous and inaccurate.
 However, the Ethos Universal Wallet is an example where even a cursory glance through its aspects reveals a mature, well-designed ecosystem with incredible potential.
-There is no reason not to describe Ethos as a gamechanger in the world of crypto-currencies that could change the status quo for the better.
+There is no reason not to call Ethos a game changer in the cryptocurrency world who could change the status quo for the better.